 Traditional X-ray treatment delivers radiation to everything in its path.
 That means tissue in front of and behind the tumor receives some damaging radiation.
 Most adult bodies can absorb and repair such collateral damage.
 But if your tumor is next to or in a vital organ, such as your brain or heart, traditional radiation can pose additional risks.

 It also poses additional risks to children.
 They are more sensitive to the effects of radiation therapy as their bodies are still growing and developing.
 Compared to X-ray radiation therapy, proton therapy radiates fewer normal, healthy cells.
 This can help avoid health issues later in life, such as reduced growth, hearing and vision loss, heart disease and additional cancers.

 Proton therapy is more precise.

-It uses the positively charged particles in an atom (protons) that release their energy within the target: the tumor.
-There is small amount of entrance radiation, but virtually none travels beyond the tumor.
-Because proton beams can be much more finely controlled, specialists can safely deliver higher doses of radiation to tumors.
+Proton therapy uses the positively charged particles in an atom (protons) that release their energy within the target: the tumor.
+There is lower entrance radiation and virtually none travels beyond the tumor.
+Because proton beams can be much more finely controlled, specialists can safely deliver higher doses of radiation to tumors when needed.